Skip to main content

 Confirmation Requirements

-• Deposits require 3 confirmations on L1
+• By default, deposits require 3 confirmations on L1